0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 ![Transaction found inside batch](../../img/cdk/transaction-in-batch.png)

-If the L2 is a [rollup](./layer2s.md), it sends an array of batches to Ethereum, by providing the array as an argument to the `sequenceBatches` function of a smart contract on Ethereum.
+If the L2 is a [rollup](./layer2s.md) (meaning it uses Ethereum for it&rsquo;s [data availability](https://docs.polygon.technology/cdk/glossary/#data-availability)), it sends an array of batches to Ethereum, by providing the array as an argument to the `sequenceBatches` function of a smart contract on Ethereum.

 ![Sequence Transaction](../../img/cdk/sequence-transaction.png)

 By inspecting the `Sequence Tx Hash` transaction, we can see the `sequenceBatches` function is called with the array of batches as an argument.
-One of these batches is the batch we have been following, `2041736`, which contains our original example transaction.
+One of these batches is the batch we have been following, `2041736`, which contains our original example transaction:

 ![Last Batch Sequenced](../../img/cdk/last-batch-sequenced.png)